Continuous extension of conformal maps: Abstract

-As a consequence, we provide a very short and elementary proof for the Osgood conjecture: if $G$ is a Jordan domain, then $\psi^{-1}$, the Riemann map, extends to be a homeomorphism from $\overline G$ to $\overline D$.\footnote{ This is a very famous result and is known as Carathe\"{o}dory theorem in many literatures.}
+As a consequence, we obtain a very short and elementary proof for the Osgood conjecture: if $G$ is a Jordan domain, then the Riemann map of $G$ extends to be a homeomorphism from $\overline G$ to $\overline D$.\footnote{ This is a very famous result and is known as the Carathe\"{o}dory theorem.}

 \begin{AMS} 30H05, 30E10. \end{AMS}